 The history includes daily winter driving in cars ranging from an MG Midget to a BMW 2000.
-Currently a 1966 Land Rover, a 1966 Corvair or a 1980 Triumph TR-7 comprise the cars of choice - depending on road conditions, weather and the last maintenance performed on each vehicle.
+Currently, a '66 Land Rover IIA 88", a '67 Land Rover Series IIA 109", a '77 Triumph TR7, an '80 Triumph Spitfire 1500 or a '97 Land Rover Discovery I comprise the vehicles of choice - depending on road conditions, weather and the last maintenance performed on each vehicle.

 Driving a classic car in daily use relies on a sense of self-sufficiency, a willingness to risk breakdowns, and reliance on your own skills or your capacity to engage people with greater mechanical skills.
 Living the Land Rover Life demands that you place a high value on your own energies and capabilities; for me, it's well worth the effort!

 Classic & Sports Car, April 2019